Reviewed Date: 05/16/2022

 Notwithstanding the above discussion about local cable franchising authority, cable and video service companies have the authority to bypass a local franchise and obtain a state franchise under the Competitive Cable and Video Services Act.
 T.C.A. §§ 7-59-301, et seq.

 The act preserves local franchising but creates a new statewide franchise with immediate opt-in provision for incumbent franchise holders.
 An incumbent with an expired franchise can apply for a statewide franchise within 180 days of July 1, 2008.
 The award of a statewide franchise terminates any unexpired local franchise.
 Franchise fees, however, remain the same until the local franchise agreement would have expired, and the provider cannot reduce or terminate any services until another provider is providing services.

 Statewide franchise applications are filed with Tennessee Regulatory Authority and forwarded to the affected local government.
 Providers then have 24 months to begin offering services.
 Statewide franchise fees are set at 5 percent of gross revenues.
-The application fee is $15,000.
+The application fee is population based.
 The state franchise has a 10- year term and is transferable.
 Local governments cannot request anything else of value from statewide franchise holders.

 State franchises do not alter state law regarding local control of rights of way, local police power, or right to impose generally applicable taxes.

 State franchise holders are subject to FCC customer service standards and are obligated to keep current PEG channels at no additional cost.
 New PEG channels are based on population levels.